imprvhub/ivanlunadev-portfolio/src/content/projects/post-reactpython-fiftylist.md

 ##### Future Plans:

 In the future, just as currently the export works for Todoist.
 I would also like to add an 'Export to Notion' new feature.

-#### Feedback & Support:
-Your input matters, and I'm ready to help address any inquiries or feedback you may have.
-Your contributions are essential for refining the project and enhancing the overall user experience.
-Don't hesitate to get in touch with me:

-Feel free to share your insights, recommendations, or suggestions for continuous improvement.
-If you encounter any challenges or require assistance, please [create a new GitHub issue](https://github.com/imprvhub/fiftylist-react/issues/new).
-Be sure to provide a detailed description of your issue to facilitate prompt and precise support.

-#### License:
-For more information regarding this topic please read the following [Terms and Conditions Section.](https://fiftylist.vercel.app/html/termsandconditions.html)

 ---
 <div class="flex justify-between">